FAQ

 Q: I hear there is now Federal enforcement of the Alaska Dig Law.
 How does that affect me?

 PHMSA (Pipeline & Hazardous Materials Safety Administration) has been granted authority by the Federal Government to seek enforcement against non-compliant excavators and operators as related to pipelines in States that do not have an enforcement program of their own, effective Jan 1, 2017.
 Alaska is one of those states.
-You must be in compliance with Federal Pipeline Safety laws and Alaska Statutes.
+You must comply with Federal Pipeline Safety laws and Alaska Statutes.
 Fines and penalties can be assessed for $200,000 up to $2,000,000.
-Click the link to download the Alaska PHMSA Excavation Outreach letter regarding Enforcement in Alaska.
 To avoid enforcement action make sure you do the following Every Dig, Every Time:

-Since 1998 Alaska Statute 42.30.400 – 490 has required an excavator to give notice of excavation at least 2 working days up to 15 working days prior to excavation; or at least 10 working days up 20 working days in remote areas.
+Since 1998 Alaska Statute 42.30.400 – 490 has required an excavator to give notice of excavation at least 2 working days up to 15 working days before excavation; or at least 10 working days up 20 working days in remote areas.
 It is the excavator’s responsibility to maintain markings.
-Given the volatile Alaskan weather and the constant changes to an active construction site’s conditions; if you can’t see the marks clearly don’t guess – call for a relocate to get the marks refreshed.
+Given the volatile Alaskan weather and the constant changes to an active construction site’s conditions; if you can’t see the marks don’t guess – visit 811ak.com, find your locate ticket, and submit a relocate to get the marks refreshed.

 If you wish to keep your locate ticket “active” or have not completed the excavation project within the 15 working days, call 811 on the 13th working day to UPDATE your ticket.
 Please notify the CSR if you require fresh locates or if the update is for Locate/dig law compliance only.